Stocks in The Future

 The Challenge:

-Reducing user dorp off rates for adminsitrators and sutednts utilzie the platofmr for educative porgram My Impact:
+Reducing user drop off rates for administrators and students utilize the platform for educative program

 Tools